vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 <hr>

-You can now claim one of only two ideals.
+You can now possibly claim one of two ideals.

 1. Animals don't matter.
 Humans are superior.
 2. Animals matter.
 Humans are equal.